mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 principle: use the lowest possible number of environments, as each of them will come with additional complexity, management overhead and cost.

-The less environments, the better - while of course always making sure that 'it fits'.
-If there are good reasons to setup additional environments, then set them up instead of trying to fit a square into a circle.
+The fewer environments, the better - while of course always making sure that 'it fits'.
+If there are good reasons to set up additional environments, then set them up instead of trying to fit a square into a circle.

 !!! info "Multi tenancy"